fatih-yavuz/links.dev/README.md

 - Create a new public repository called "my-links".
 This repository should contain two files:
   1. page.json, which contains the content of your page.
 An example can be found [here](https://github.com/fatih-yavuz/my-links/blob/main/page.json)
   2. custom.css, which allows you to customize the look of your page.
 An example file can be found [here](https://github.com/fatih-yavuz/my-links/blob/main/custom.css).
 - Once you have created your "my-links" repository and opened your pull request, wait for it to be reviewed and approved.
-Once it is merged to the master branch, your page will be visible at: https://links.dev/username
+Once it is merged to the master branch, your page will be visible at: https://links.dev/username (If you are an early adopter, please update README.md's Early Adopters section to include your name in your PR)

 ## Early Adopters
 First 1000 users will get early adopters badge on their profile.
 Here is a list of early adopters who have already signed up and created their own pages: